cjnovak98/ocp4-disconnected-config/docs/vm-migration-notes.md

 ## Step 4: Post Migration Update to VMs to update drivers

-4.1 Once all VMs have been migrated, go back to syscon console
+4.1 Once all VMs have been migrated, go back to bastion console

 4.2 Change directory to the config repo if not already there (i.e. /opt/ocp4-disconnected-config)